publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch53/m__us_usc_t10_s1044e.md

     Subsec. (f).
 [Pub.
 L. 113–291, § 533(b)][/us/pl/113/291/s533/b], substituted “described in subsection (a)(2)” for “eligible for military legal assistance under [section 1044 of this title][/us/usc/t10/s1044]” in pars.
 (1) and (2).

- __Enhancement of Victims’ Rights in Connection With Prosecution of Certain Sex-related Offenses__
+ __Enhancement of Victims’ Rights in Connection With Prosecution of Certain Sex-Related Offenses__

 [Pub.
 L. 113–291, div.
 A, title V, § 534(b)][/us/pl/113/291/s534/b]–(e), Dec.
 19, 2014, [128 Stat.
 3367][/us/stat/128/3367], 3368, provided that: